eth-sri/sven/README.md

 ```

 ## Training
-We have provided our trained models in `./trained`.
+We have provided our trained prefixes in `./trained`.
 To train SVEN yourself, run:
 ```console
 $ python train.py --output_name 350m-prefix-new --pretrain_dir 350m
 ```